-The Stamford Endowed Schools volunteered their carefully prepared 1st XI cricket pitch to the ‘Stamford Cricketers’ (representatives pictured above) to facilitate raising funds for Anna’s Hope charity during the summer.
-The Stamford Cricketers, who are made of a group of local friends were delighted to present Rob Hughes, the co-founder of the charity, with a cheque for £415 for Anna’s Hope Charity.
+The Schools allowed their carefully prepared 1st XI cricket pitch to be used by the ‘Stamford Cricketers’ to facilitate raising funds for the Anna’s Hope charity during the summer.
+The ‘Stamford Cricketers’, who are made up of a group of local friends, were delighted to present Rob Hughes, the co-founder of the charity, with a cheque for £415 for the Anna’s Hope charity.

-“We commend the Stamford Cricketers for their initiative in raising funds for an important local charity and we were delighted to be able to support them in facilitating this match.
+Richard Smith, Director of Operations, Stamford Endowed Schools commented: “We commend the Stamford Cricketers for their initiative in raising funds for an important local charity and we were delighted to be able to support them in facilitating this match.
 The Stamford Endowed Schools place a strong focus on working with our local community and it is always heartening to be involved in charitable initiatives such as these.”